metatensor/metatrain/docs/src/dev-docs/utils/data/readers.rst

   * - Library
     - Supported targets
-    - Default file format
+    - Linked file formats
   * - ``ase``
     - system, energy, forces, stress, virials
     - ``.xyz``, ``.extxyz``

-One can override these defaults by setting the ``reader`` option to the desired library.
+If the ``reader`` parameter is not set the library is determined from the file extension.
+Override this behavior is in particular useful, if a file format is not listed here but might be supported by a library.

 Below the synopsis of the reader functions in details.

-system and Target data Readers
+System and target data readers
 ==============================

-The main entry point for reading system and target information are the two reader functions
+The main entry point for reading system and target information are the reader functions

 .. autofunction:: metatrain.utils.data.read_systems
 .. autofunction:: metatrain.utils.data.read_targets